UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 design.
 He was director of the University’s Institute for Social Research graduate degree Program in Survey Methodology, the Summer Institute in Survey Research Techniques, and the Sampling Program for Survey Statisticians._

+[^1]:
+  “Out of a total of 232 SDG indicators, 80 indicators were identified as obtainable from household surveys”, even if currently not all of them are collected using this data source.
+Achieving the Full Potential of Household Surveys in the SDG Era, Background document,Statistical Commission item 4c, 2019

+[^2]: Groves, et. al. (2004).
+Survey methodology.